sunset1995/Infinite_Zooming/README.md

 ### 1.2 Comparing different detectors and matching algorithms setting
 The source codes generating all the below results is `feature_matcher.py`.
 We draw 50 matched features with the lowest distance for easier comparing the results by human eyes.

+We compare between 4 feature descripters:
+- SIFT
+- SURF
+- SURF extended (128 dimensions instead of 64)
+- ORB

+and 2 matching algorithm settings:
+- Brute Force Matching w/ Cross Check
+	- only accept those matches with value (i,j) such that i-th descriptor in set A has j-th descriptor in set B as the best match and vice-versa.
+- Brute Force Matching w/ Ratio Test
+	- for each descriptor, find two closest neighbors.
+	- a descriptor is a match for its closest neighbor if the ratio of the distance of the closest neighbor to the distance of the second-closest neighbor is lower than a threshold.
+	- we set the ratio threshold to 0.7.

 #### Case: Moving forward
 | | Brute Force Matching w/ Cross Check | Brute Force Matching w/ Ratio Test |
 | :--: | :------------------: | :-----------------: |